sellali360/LPV/README.md

 Secondly; the controller gain is calculated through the Gain_Mehdi.m file.
 Finally, run the Simulink File.

-If you use this work, please cite my article
+If you find thiw work useful please cite the following paper:

 @ARTICLE{9171867,
   author={M. {Sellali} and A. {Betka} and A. {Djerdir} and Y. {Yang} and I. {Bahri} and S. {Drid}},